 This is an easy yet extremely delicious coffee brownie recipe that consists of fudge brownies decorated with light and airy coffee whipped ganache.

 Let me start with a confession, it took me years to create the PERFECT brownie recipe that has amazing texture AND taste at the same time.
-This Coffee brownie recipe is thick, fudge and gooey in the middle, crinkly and crispy on top with intense chocolate taste!
-However, to be completely honest with you, personally I can get overwhelmed with too sweet desserts including brownies.
-Hence, I created this coffee brownie recipe that is beside being crazy fudge and gooey in the centre, the sweetness is offset by a light coffee whipped ganache.
+This Coffee brownie recipe is thick, fudge, and gooey in the middle, crinkly and crispy on top with an intense chocolate taste!
+However, to be completely honest with you, personally, I can get overwhelmed with too sweet desserts including brownies.
+Hence, I created this coffee brownie recipe that is besides being crazy fudge and gooey in the center, the sweetness is offset by a light coffee whipped ganache.

 If you like brownies - and who do not like it? - you will love this version with extra coffee cream on top!
 These coffee brownies are a dream for brownie and coffee lovers, let´s get started!